emqx/emqx-docs/en_US/security/authn/mysql.md

 # MySQL

-This authenticator implements password verification algorithm and uses MySQL database as credential storage.
+This authenticator implements the password verification algorithm and uses MySQL database as credential storage.

 ## Storage schema

-MySQL authenticator supports almost arbitrary storage schema.
-It is up to the user to decide how to store credentials and access them: use one or multiple tables, views, etc.
+MySQL authenticator supports almost any storage schema.
+It is up to the user to decide how to store credentials and access them: using one or multiple tables, views, etc.

 The user should only provide a templated query that selects credentials as a single row containing `password_hash`, `salt`, and `is_superuser` columns. `password_hash` column is required, other columns